Google Messaging App, Allo, Shared User’s Personal Information

 “But the response was not merely a non-sequitur,” continues Ms. Townsend.
 “It was a result related to previous searches my friend said he had done a few days earlier.”

 Like any other messaging application, even Google’s Allo is supposed to request permission from a user before sharing their personal information on social media platforms or among their friends, but this privacy feature of Google does not always work.
 Things became awkward for Ms. Townsend when she asked Allo about her occupation.
-Instead of showing the publicly listed address of her employer, Google’s virtual assistant shared a Google Maps image with the address of a co-working space she earlier used to work at.
+Instead of showing the publicly listed address of her employer, Google’s virtual assistant shared a Google Maps image with the address of a co-working space she had used in the past.

 “Google had the address on file because I had included it in my personal Google Maps settings,” wrote Ms. Townsend.
 “It did not ask my permission to share that.”

-It was not long ago when Edward Snowden issued a warning for not using Google’s messaging app under any circumstances.
-The famous whistleblower warned everyone not to use Allo, as it lets the company read everything that the user say.
+It was not long ago when Edward Snowden issued a warning not to use Google’s messaging app under any circumstances.
+The famous whistleblower warned everyone not to use Allo as it lets the company read everything that the user say.

 Free for download today: Google Mail, Google Maps, and Google Surveillance.
 That's #Allo.
 Don't use Allo. https://t.co/EdPRC0G7Py